chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Starting _right now_, because we can't affect the past anymore.
-If the vertical dimension shows the --- _very diverse_ --- community of C++ users, and the horizontal dimension shows time, we want to cover as much of this diagram as possible with good units support.
+If the vertical dimension shows the --- _very diverse_ --- community of C++ users, and the horizontal dimension shows time, we want to cover as _much_ of this diagram as possible with units support that's as _good_ as possible.

 Accurately expressing our goal is the first step to getting a chance to meet it.

 Now, we can use this model to evaluate candidate solutions.
 For example: shouldn't there be a _standard units library_?
 I think there should!
-And I'm actively collaborating with others who are working to make it happen on the mp-units project.
-Let's see how it fits in on the diagram.
+And I'm actively collaborating with others who are working to make it happen on the mp-units project --- you should come to our Open Content panel discussion tonight.
+Now let's see how a standard units library fits in on the diagram.

 ---